nmeurer/PlantWatch/README.md

 ## Contributing
 Feel free to contribute in any way!
 Together we can make a better future and grow happier plants!

+## License
+This work is released under the GNU General Public License v3.0 Read more about the license [here](https://github.com/nmeurer/PlantWatch/blob/master/LICENSE).

 #### This project is work in progress and by no means bug free ;)